Patient with facial asymmetry from a very young age in life

 Postsurgical phase of the hemifacial microsomia correction

 A latency period of six to seven days was given following surgery.
 The distractor was then activated by 1 mm each day for a total distraction of around 14 mm.
-This resulted in achieving satisfactory increase in the length of the ramus.
+This resulted in achieving a satisfactory increase in the length of the ramus.
 A plate was fixed to the right posterior maxilla to prevent further downward movement.

-Final phase of the surgery in three to four months for distractor removal
+The final phase of the surgery in three to four months for distractor removal

 The patient was very happy with the cosmetic results of the surgery after completion of the distraction phase of the treatment.
 She and her parents were instructed to return in three to four months for removal of the distractor.
-This would result in complete rehabilitation of the patient after surgery.
+This would result in the complete rehabilitation of the patient after surgery.